benchopt/benchopt/doc/how.rst

      to the **compute** method from the objective.
 This is the value of the iterates.

+It should also define a **stop_strategy**.
+This stop_strategy can be:

+    - *'iteration'* : in this case the **run** method of the solver is parametrized by the number of iterations computed.

+    - *'tolerance'* : in this case the **run** method of the solver is parametrized by a tolerance that should be decrease in the running time.

 benchopt supports different types of solvers:

    - :ref:`python_numpy_solvers`